I offer professional advice and knowledge about all things hair dye. Discover the terminology, chemistry, and processes

 Styling your hair begins right after you wash it.
 If you're accustomed to allowing your hair to air-dry over several hours, this is a practice to actually avoid when your hair is really frizzy.
 Air drying removes less moisture from your hair compared to a blow dryer, but the constant movement of your wet hair causes frizz to build up.

 The main benefit of a blow dryer is that you can partially style your hair with it, directing it down the hair in the direction of growth to smooth your hair out, section by section.
 The heat of the dryer is able to eliminate frizzy hair whilst you dry it, giving you a smoother foundation to work on when you move to the next phase of your styling routine.

-Whether you use a leave-in conditioner or hair serum when blow drying your hair is completely up to you.
-For really dry hair, a leave-in conditioner will supply more moisture, but a hair serum can't be beat for shine, frizz reduction, and protection from humidity.
+Whether you use a leave-in conditioner or hair serum when blow-drying your hair is completely up to you.
+For really dry hair, a leave-in conditioner will supply more moisture, but a hair serum can't be beaten for shine, frizz reduction, and protection from humidity.
 Hair serums also protect your hair from the heat of blow dryers and heat styling tools.
-You can combine the two products if you like though, using the leave-in conditioner before blow drying your hair and the hair serum before straightening or curling.
+You can combine the two products if you like though, using the leave-in conditioner before blow-drying your hair and the hair serum before straightening or curling.
 This gives you the best of both worlds and helps to dramatically stop frizzy hair in a noticeable way.

 In order to eliminate frizzy hair, you need to use a blow dryer systematically.
 Simply ruffling it through your hair leads to far more frizz than air drying.
 Before you even begin, apply a leave-in conditioner or hair serum and brush your hair gently with a flat brush to give yourself a good foundation to work with.